Legal consultant with a specialization in Gender and Human Rights

 PhD in Advanced Studies in Human Rights

-"Women’s Health: A Gender and Sustainable Development Goals Approach.
+Thesis: "Women’s Health: A Gender and Sustainable Development Goals Approach.
 The Case of Rwanda"

 Supervisor: PhD.
 María Carmen Barranco Avilés